vamb/aboutus/en-US/terms/logistictnc.md

 **(b)** use the  Platform to defame , abuse, harass, stalk, threaten or otherwise violate the rights of others, including without limitation others’ privacy rights or rights of publicity;

-**(c)** impersonate any person or entity, falsely state or otherwise misrepresent your affiliation with any person or entity in connection with the  Platform; or express or imply that we endorse any statement  you make;
+**(&#99;)** impersonate any person or entity, falsely state or otherwise misrepresent your affiliation with any person or entity in connection with the  Platform; or express or imply that we endorse any statement  you make;

 **(d)** interfere with or disrupt the operation of the  Platform or the servers or networks used to make the  Platform available; or violate any requirements, procedures, policies or regulations of such networks;